-Autism first signs: a checklist for primary school age children
+Autism characteristics: a checklist for primary school age children

 School can be a busy environment for children.
 There are generally long, unstructured days, lots of verbal information to process, other children to navigate interactions with, boisterous playground activity to negotiate and different sights, sounds, smells and noises to process.